hpt-dev/WebpageDataScraper/readme.md

 -  **Object**  `selectors`: An object containing the CSS selectors in string format.
 Please use chrome when finding the selectors and make sure they are in a format that contains '>' symbols like the examples above.

--  **Bool**  `isHeadless`:  Useful for debugging.
-Set to false to see the Chromium instance that is doing the scraping.
+-  **Bool**  `isHeadless`:  Set to false to see the Chromium instance that is doing the scraping.
 This is useful for debugging as some pages might redirect to a login page and so the scraping will fail.

 #### Return
 -  **Array** `data`: The scraped data.